Lorenzo Carfora

-Lorenzo Carfora (born 11 January 2006) is an Italian professional footballer who plays as an attacking midfielder for club Benevento.
+Lorenzo Carfora (born 11 January 2006) is an Italian professional footballer who plays as an attacking midfielder for club Campobasso on loan from Benevento.

 Club career

 Born in Naples and raised in San Giorgio a Cremano, Carfora played for grassroots club A.S.D.
 Quartieri Giovanili and Portici before joining Benevento's youth academy in the summer of 2020.

 During the 2022–23 season, following his performances for the under-17 team, as well an injury crisis within the first team, Carfora was promoted to Benevento's senior squad under head coach Roberto Stellone.
 On 1 March 2023, he made his professional debut, coming on as a substitute for Daam Foulon at half-time of a 0–2 league defeat to Südtirol.
 At 17 years and 53 days, he became the club's second youngest player to ever feature in a Serie B match, behind only Siriki Sanogo; he also became the first player born in 2006 to feature in the Italian second tier.
 In March 2023, he took part in the Viareggio Cup with Benevento's under-19 squad.

 On 1 April 2023, Carfora made his first start in a 2–0 league defeat to Bari.
 In the process, he became the first 2006-born player to start a game in any Italian professional league.
 He went on to be a part of the team that suffered relegation to Serie C at the end of the season.
 In July 2023, he agreed to his first professional contract with Benevento, signing a three-year deal.